Adaptive Euler methods for stochastic systems with non-globally Lipschitz coefficients: Conclusion

 The discretisation of SDEs with non-Lipschitz drift and diffusion coefficients is a challenging numerical problem.
 We have proved strong convergence for both adaptive semi-implicit and explicit Euler schemes, and presented numerical results that indicate the semi-implicit variant is well suited as a general purpose solver, being more robust than several competing explicit fixed-step methods and more efficient than the drift implicit method.

-Both the drift implicit and the adaptive scheme make use of a backstop method.
-Our results in \Cref{sec:num} indicate that, for an appropriate choice of $\rho$, the minimum stepsize $h_{\text{min}}$ may be achieved only rarely (if at all).
-It may be possible to characterise the probability of this occurrence and, if it can be bounded appropriately, a strong convergence result may be possible for a numerical method of the form \cref{eq:Scheme} that does not rely on a backstop method (provided $T$ is reached in a finite number of steps).
+Both the drift implicit and the adaptive scheme make use of a backstop method which is triggered when the adaptive timestepping strategy attempts to select a timestep at the minimum stepsize $h_{\text{min}}$.
+Our numerical experiments indicate that, for an appropriate choice of $\rho$, $h_{\text{min}}$ may be achieved only rarely (if at all).
+It may be possible to characterise the probability of this occurrence and, if it can be bounded appropriately, a strong convergence result may be possible for a numerical method of the form \eqref{eq:Scheme} that does not rely on a backstop method (provided $T$ is reached in a finite number of steps).
 A step in this direction may be found in \cite{KeLoSu2019}.

 SDEs where the drift coefficient is both positive and non-globally Lipschitz continuous are not covered by the analysis in this article, though adaptive meshes have been used to reproduce positivity of solutions with high probability and a.s. stability and instability of equilibria in \cite{KRR2017} (informed by the approach of Liu \& Mao~\cite{LM}).
 We are unaware of any strong convergence results for such equations.